kamaufnjeri/kamaufnjeri.github.io/README.md

 # pixelpallete_landing_page
-A landing page for pixelpallet
+A landing page for pixelpallete